bedlavedlt/code4lib2023/preservica_bulk_upload/README.md

 # preservicatools :sun_behind_large_cloud:

 ## Getting Started
 **This is a snapshot of my working repo.
-The commands below won't work without some modification to account for the fact that the ualr-cahc repo isn't public at the moment.**
+The commands below won't work without some modification to account for the fact that the ualr-cahc repo isn't public at the moment.
+I apologize for the inconvenience.**

 ### pip install
 1. Ensure that you have python 3.10.7 or later installed, as well as git
 2. Clone the repo: